-CPW continues to identify five landscape priority areas in the state for elk and mule deer herds in 2023.
+CPW continues to identify five landscape priority areas in the state for elk and mule deer herds in 2024.
 These include the Bears Ears/White River herds in northwest Colorado, San Juan Basin herds in southwest Colorado, the Uncompahgre Plateau in southwest, Piney River/State Bridge herds in north-central Colorado and the Book Cliffs herd in west-central Colorado (Figure 1).
-Two of the areas (Bears Ears/White River and Uncompahgre) have been part of an extensive deer survival study (VHF and GPS collars) since 1997.
-A more recent elk research study is on-going in the Bears Ears landscape.
-Deer and elk collaring studies were conducted by CPW, the Southern Ute Indian Tribe (SUIT)5, and WEST, Inc6 for the San Juan Basin elk and deer herds, while the Book Cliffs deer herd has only had limited GPS collars deployed.
-No collaring projects have occurred in the Piney River/State Bridge mule deer or elk herds.
+Two of the areas (Bears Ears/White River and Uncompahgre) have been part of an extensive deer survival study (VHF and GPS collars) for over 20 years.
+An elk survival monitoring study will be added to the White River elk herd in 2025.
+A more recent elk research study led by CPW Research Unit is on-going in the Bears Ears landscape.
+Deer and elk collaring studies were conducted by CPW, the Southern Ute Indian Tribe (SUIT)6, and WEST, Inc7 for the San Juan Basin elk and deer herds, while the Book Cliffs deer herd has only had limited GPS collars deployed.
+No collaring projects have occurred in the Piney River/State Bridge mule deer or elk herds, although there are two collaring studies planned to characterize seasonal ranges, movements, and habitat selection by elk and deer, starting winter 2024-2025.